thorlindberg/thesis/dissertation/6-2 relatedwork-projects.md

 Developed by {"cite":"miou2019tson"} this project proposes a syntax for declaring explicitly typed property values in the JSON format.
 These types correspond to types from the C# programming language.
 This is a simple approach to a syntactical extension of the JSON specification, but it also transform the data itself to a format only reflecting types in one specific language or languages that may declare types in an identical manner.
 As such it reduces the scope of JSON to a point where its users would likely be better served by an entirely new format.

-He provides an example of how to declare a valid TSON root node, and as evidenced it is semantically identical to a JSON root node, with the exception of explicit C# types surrounding property values {"citep":"miou2019tson"}.
+As seen in table {"ref":"tsonexample"} he provides an example of how to declare a valid TSON root node, and as evidenced it is semantically identical to a JSON root node, with the exception of explicit C# types surrounding property values {"citep":"miou2019tson"}.
 As this syntax transforms the actual data, it also invalidates it as a JSON object, and as such it is not compatible with JSON parsers.

 <br>